 In any possible physical memory, concepts are necessarily stored as physical, quantitative patterns.
 The question therefore becomes whether concepts of consciousness can be stored as physical, quantitative patterns.

 Can we imagine a physical system that contains exhaustive representations of the defining qualitative and subjective dimensions of consciousness?

-itself in the brain as a physical system, but about the location of exhaustive concepts of consciousness.
+Note that we're not talking here about the presence of consciousness itself in the brain as a physical system, but about the location of exhaustive concepts of consciousness.